DaMachk/tampermonkeyScripts/README.md

 # tampermonkeyScripts
-My collection of tampermonkey scripts for some sitesthat annoy me
+My collection of tampermonkey scripts for some sites with "featues" that annoy me...

+Just install into tampermonkey by clicking the "raw" button at the script.